nenad1002/StockPrediction/README.md

 Stay tuned for the implementation of a neural network instead of the naive bayes classifier.

-Feel free to make pull request.
+Feel free to make a pull request.

+NOTICE: Code needs to be refactored, expect that to be done until 1/12/2016.